hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1313_chapter_iv.md

 I have understood that a more literal rendering would be, "O Thou who art manifest only unto Thyself, manifest Thyself also unto us!"
-I now regard his translation as a rapid and direct transcript of the experience of Samâdhi itself.
+I now regard his translation as a rapid and direct transcript of the experience of Samādhi itself.
 It tears the living heart out of the Sanskrit, as it were, and renders it again in an English form.

 It was indeed an afternoon of translations, and he gave us fragments of